 The psychological underpinnings of these scams work so well because they leverage behavioral biases that throw logic out the window and place emotions firmly in the driver’s seat.

 One such predisposition is “confirmation bias,” where an individual seeks out and ascribes more weight to information that confirms an existing belief.
-For example, if an investor buys a stock, bullish articles on the company risk being viewed more accurately than bearish ones simply because they confirm the original thesis.
+For example, if an investor buys a stock, he may view bullish articles on the company to be more accurate than bearish ones simply because they confirm his thesis.

 “What the human being is best at doing is interpreting all new information so that their prior conclusions remain intact.”

 Confirmation bias lures victims by playing into what they already believe.
 Those who suffer from fear and panic get sold protection.
 Those susceptible to greed and euphoria get sold opportunity.
 This works because it circumvents the survival instincts that alert us to danger.
 Sellers speak the same language and see the world the same way, so an illusion of trust is established.

 The sad reality is that human nature does not change all that much.
 Bad actors know this and will continue to use it to their advantage.
 What will likely change is the efficacy of these scams due to technology.
 Unfortunately, it will not be for the better.

 It’s Getting Creepy

 Back in 2012, the New York Times ran an article highlighting Target and their use of their “pregnancy prediction” algorithm3.
 The company used it to score female shoppers based on the items viewed and purchased online.
 If the algorithm concluded a shopper could be pregnant based on this data, she would begin receiving coupons for pregnancy-related items.